Commission a Portrait Painting, by Vincent Keeling

 How do I know I’m happy with the portrait before paying the full amount?

 How this usually works is that when the portrait is finished I’ll email you a photo of the painting to make sure you are happy.
 It is pretty rare, but this is when any minor alterations can be made if necessary.
-I will do my best to make sure this isn’t an issue though.
+I will do my best to make sure I capture the likeness for you first time round.

 How do you take payment?